 It is critically important for us to extend the promising results we have obtained for missense variants in TLR5 in additional case-control series so as to (i) better define effect size by narrowing the 95% CI for each OR and (ii) determine if highly significant results can be obtained that provide a secure basis for functional work on the variant TLR5 proteins.
 We plan to do this by (i) continuing to genotype our series, (ii) exploring imputed results derived from the large AD GWAS that should now be available to us, and (iii) taking advantage of the ADSP whole exome sequencing now being completed in a large AD case-control series as soon as we are able to gain access.
 We are currently working on the one remaining TLR5 missense variant (p.N592S) that is common.
 It is clear that that this variant creates a fifth common haplotype with a frequency of 15-16% that encodes a protein with only p.N592S altered.

 The goal of all four groups working within this U01 is to nominate a new therapeutic target(s) for AD.
 The genetic studies we are undertaking in this aim can be used to validate and to understand virtually any target by identifying and understanding functional genetic variants that affect the target thereby unequivocally altering risk of AD.
 Most of the supply money for Aim 1 in Year 1 was originally intended for whole exome sequencing (WES).
 We now believe it is preferable to carry those funds over for use in subsequent years either for WES, as originally proposed, or to pursue alternative methods such as those described above, which may prove to be a more cost-effective way to identify functional variants in candidate immune genes that associate with LOAD.
-We would welcome face-to-face discussion the other groups in the consortium to provide association studies for rare variants to help validate candidate target gens that may emerge from those studies.
+We would welcome face-to-face discussion with the other groups to consider how best to use our combined resources and those that are or will soon be available from outside the consortium so as to maximize the chance of acquiring compelling genetic evidence for candidate target genes that may emerge from any of our studies.

 c.
 SIGNIFICANCE